For credit courses, admission to Lakeland is open to:

 - High school students applying to Lakeland must submit a College Credit Plus admissions application.

 - Submit an official high school transcript.

-- Place into college-level English either through successful completion of the Lakeland placement exam or submission of acceptable ACT/SAT scores.
+- Place into college-level English through an unweighted cumulative high school GPA of 3.5 or above (for students entering 11th or 12th grades), successful completion of the Lakeland placement exam, or submission of acceptable ACT/SAT scores.
 To participate in mathematics courses through College Credit Plus, students must have successfully completed Algebra 2 and place into college-level mathematics.

 - Submit an application for admission.

 - Submit an official college transcript(s) from each college attended.

 - Visiting (transient) students must submit an application for admission and a Visiting (transient) form.

 - Visiting (transient) students may be required to submit an official college transcript or a statement of course approval from their home institution to meet course prerequisites.